TryKickoff/trykickoff.github.io/learn/grunt.md

    body: Minimal and flexible, we show you how Kickoff structures it’s JS.
    link: js.html
 ---
 [Grunt](http://gruntjs.com) and Grunt plugins are installed and managed via [npm](https://npmjs.org/), the [Node.js](http://nodejs.org/) package manager.
 Grunt 0.4.x requires stable Node.js versions `>= 0.12`.
-Odd version numbers of Node.js are considered unstable development versions.

 Before setting up Grunt ensure that your npm is up-to-date by running `npm update -g npm` (this might require sudo on certain systems).

 [Grunt](http://gruntjs.com) is used extensively in Kickoff; It is the beating heart of the framework.
-We use it to compile our Sass, concatenate and then minify our JavaScript files, or to fire up a simple local server with [BrowserSync](http://browsersync.io) for some testing.
+We use it to compile our Sass, bundle our JavaScript files, or to fire up a simple local server with [BrowserSync](http://browsersync.io) for some testing.

 Using Grunt has other benefits besides this; it allows any dev to pick up a project, regardless of if they've worked on it before, and get up and running in no time.
 It also helps to ensure the menial tasks (sass & js compilation) that can be forgotten, are already configured when you are ready to deploy your site.

 <hr class="sectionSplitter">